astrdbyo/readme-playground/README.md

 > [!TIP]
 > A quick tip to help you understand and work with this project more easily.

+1. Review the scripts in `package.json`, as some of them are already set up to make your work easier.
+2. Run all tests before committing to reduce the risk of bugs or failed deployments.
+3. Log files are generated only in the production environment.
+See the initial setup documentation for activation details.

 ### Project Structure